SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

         Show connection count
         Show population count
         Show initial cost per connection
         Show capacity per household

-    Add instructions on how to set up the system on a new machine

     Add household count and total and existing proposed grid length to summary Remove unnecessary files in output
-    Fix command line overriding JSON
-        Add test

-    Let user download table
-    Replace peak_demand with household and population info when clicking on node Explain that technologies chosen via networker not in coster #10 Handle empty null values for number of people per household Update installation requirements
+    Replace peak_demand with household and population info when clicking on node

+    Check if we can override selected_technologies on a local basis Add technology cost multiplier
+    Update estimate_diesel_mini_grid_fuel_cost to vary based on generator capacity Consider estimating population growth using projected population year Consider total population and % connected to compute unconnected household count

+    Add instructions on how to set up the system on a new machine Update installation requirements
+    Get default parameters for tanzania training
+    Draft jupyter notebook that starts from the population of a single node

 ## Important and hard

-    Consider simplified version
-        Has single rows replace tables
+    Have single rows replace tables
-        Ignore installation cost percents for parts that don't need them

-    Write estimate_grid_mv_line_budget_in_meters to duplicate the beginning part of the script Convert tools into jupyter notebooks
+    Convert tools into jupyter notebooks
-    Add specification for model to jupyter notebooks
+        Make notebook for each technology that models only that technology

 ## Unimportant and easy

+    Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works Make sure that capacities in tables are greater than zero Make sure that lifetimes in tables are greater than zero

-    Consider splitting line_length_adjustment_factor for lv and mv Note that diesel mini grid is night time
+    Note that diesel mini grid is night time
-    Note that solar home system might have all sun in summer and none in winter Consider separating distribution loss and system loss
+    Note that solar home system might have all sun in summer and none in winter Consider splitting line_length_adjustment_factor for lv and mv Consider separating distribution loss and system loss

     Get bullet points of possible components of system loss for documentation Document ways that users can debug model
-    Consider having different transformer tables for different locations Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works

-    Make sure that capacities in tables are greater than zero Make sure that lifetimes in tables are greater than zero

     Show overrided columns
-    Let user download example table for each table Show simple map in addition to satellite map Adjust map colors to match old system
+    Show simple map in addition to satellite map Adjust map colors to match old system
     Add legend to map

-    Make notebook for each technology that only does modelling for that technology Add meta tool to explore demand threshold by varying household demand to change mvMax Consider tools that fill certain values based on administrative boundary Consider tools that fill certain values based on urban vs rural
+    Add meta tool to explore demand threshold by varying household demand to change mvMax Consider tools that fill certain values based on administrative boundary Consider tools that fill certain values based on urban vs rural